open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

   ]
 }
 ```
-This is the root Span, denoting the beginning and end of the entire operation.
-It holds the context for the trace.
+This is the root span, denoting the beginning and end of the entire operation.
+Note that it has a `trace_id` field indicating the trace, but has no `parent_id`.
+That's how you know it's the root span.

 `hello-greetings` span: